neil-gallagher/directed-spectrum/README.md

         Criterion to automatically determine model order.
 Used only when estimator is 'AR'.
 Defaults to 'aic'.
 * `max_ord` : int, optional
         Maximum autoregressive model order.
-Only used when estimaotr is 'AR' and order is 'aic'.
+Only used when estimator is 'AR' and order is 'aic'.
 Default is 50.
 * `ord_est_epochs` : int, optional
         Number of epochs to sample from full dataset for estimating model order.
 Only used when estimator is 'AR' and order is 'aic'.
-Default is 30.
+The highest AIC value from all sampled epochs is used to select the model order.
+Default is 20.
 * `max_iter` : int, optional
         Max number of Wilson factorization iterations.
 If factorization does not converge before reaching this value, directed spectrum